SeanLehey/Deploying-a-RAG-Enhanced-Local-LLM/README.md

 <img width="1180" height="387" alt="image" src="https://github.com/user-attachments/assets/a4e4a09a-8f08-41b6-ad49-d62df77c6245" />

-## Step Three: Model Selection, Web Application, and Tying it all Together
+## Step Three: Model Selection, Web Application, and Validation

 Now is the time to download Ollama if you haven't already.
 The model we're using for this project is `qwen3-coder:30b`.